Miravalier/NonsensePage/README.md

 # Overview
-The canonfire project is a self-hosted tabletop RPG server and cross-platform electron client.
+The canonhead project is a self-hosted tabletop RPG server and cross-platform electron client.